Latest Updates

 This tool is the more traditional option with a spinning brush.

-In my opinion, it is a better tool than the direct drive cleaning head, thanks to the adjustable gates.
+In my opinion, it is a better tool than the direct-drive cleaning head, thanks to its adjustable gates.

 These gates enable it to clean larger debris.

-It won’t clean the extra-large debris but will do the job well for daily tasks.
+It won’t clean the extra-large debris, but it does the job well for daily tasks.

-Perhaps the most significant benefit is not carrying an extra tool if your home has a mixture of floor types.
+Perhaps the most significant benefit is not having to carry an extra tool if your home has a mix of floor types.

 Direct Drive Cleaning Head